KubeRocketCI/docs/versioned_docs/version-3.11/operator-guide/cd/deploy-application-in-remote-cluster-via-irsa.md

 </Tabs>

-## Clusters secret configuration
+## Clusters Secret Configuration

+The following step is to configure secrets.

-### KuberocketCI IRSA cluster connection secret configuration
+### KuberocketCI IRSA Cluster Connection Secret Configuration

 This configuration enables secure cluster connection using IAM Roles for Service Accounts (IRSA) in AWS.
 You can set it up using one of the following methods: